stevekinney/vite-workshop/src/content/ssr.md

 # Server-Side Rendering

-Server-Side Rendering (SSR) is a technique used in web development to pre-render a client-side application on the server, sending the fully rendered page to the client.
+Server-Side Rendering (SSR) does what it says on the tin.
+It let's us pre-render a client-side application on the server, sending the fully rendered page to the client.
 This can improve initial page load performance and enhance SEO.
-Vite offers first-class support for SSR, providing a more streamlined development experience.
+Vite offers first-class support for server-side rendering, providing a more streamlined development experience.

-## How Vite Supports SSR

-### Simplified Configuration

 Vite aims to simplify the SSR setup process.
 You don't need to maintain separate build configurations for the server and client; Vite handles this automatically.

-### Fast Development

-Just like in the client-side scenario, Vite offers fast reloads for SSR development as well.
-Code changes are propagated almost instantly, without having to restart the entire server.

-### Hydration
+## Hydration

 Vite supports "hydration," which is the process of binding event listeners and executing other client-side logic on the pre-rendered HTML content received from the server.